 CT imaging is the standard approach in surveillance.
-In individuals who had complete response to definitive therapy, the recommendation of CT imaging is annual imaging for 5 years after completion of treatment (CT Chest with contrast, CT Abdomen with contrast and CT of other involved body areas) as the rate of recurrence is < 25% and overall survival rate approaches 74-95% at 5 years.
-In individuals with metastatic disease on maintenance therapy or being monitored off treatment, the frequency of CT imaging is shortened and repeated at 3 month intervals for up to 5 years (CT Chest with contrast, CT Abdomen with contrast and CT of other involved body areas).
+In individuals who had complete response to definitive therapy, the recommendation is annual imaging for 5 years after completion of treatment as the rate of recurrence is < 25% and overall survival rate approaches 74-95% at 5 years.
+In individuals with metastatic disease on maintenance therapy or being monitored off treatment, the frequency of CT imaging is shortened and repeated at 3 month intervals for up to 5 years.